 What is this PGP Public key?
-PGP stands for Pretty Good Privacy, an excellent, public domain, software tool for ensuring privacy and security on the Internet (plus more).
+PGP stands for Pretty Good Privacy, an excellent, public domain, a software tool for ensuring privacy and security on the Internet (plus more).
 With PGP and my public key, you can encrypt any message (or file) and send it to me.
 Only I can decrypt your message because only I know the corresponding private key (aka “secret key”) for doing this decryption.
 The encryption cannot be broken by anybody else.
-This is the principle of what is known as public key cryptography (PKC).
+This is the principle of what is known as public-key cryptography (PKC).
 PGP does many more things, in addition to PKC.
-The PGP website has lots of very well written tutorials on cryptography, and security.
+The OpenPGP website has lots of very well written tutorials on cryptography, and security.
 You can also download the PGP tool from this site.

 My public key

 - ID: 0xD1FA962D

 - Created: 11-Sep-2020